BlueWall/ExampleSharedRegionModule/README.md

 The prebuild.xml file is important too and includes commenting to guide development of new modules.

-If you encounter issues with the examlpe module, please file an issue report here.
+If you encounter issues with the example module, please file an issue report here then look me up in #opensim-dev on freenode.net.

 Thanks for using it,
 BlueWall